dappcenter/5G/README.md

 # The node will download blocks.
 You are now running a 5G node and wallet!

 # Optional
-# If you want to run 5G in the background, start buck with the -daemon flag:
+# If you want to run 5G in the background, start 5G with the -daemon flag:
 ~/5G/src/5gd -daemon
 # To stop 5G safely if it is running in daemon, close the application with 5g-cli stop
 5g-cli stop